-- Stress — People do not see things the same way when under stress.
-What we see and believe at a given moment is influenced by our psychological frames of references — our beliefs, values, knowledge, experiences, and goals.
+Stress — People do not see things the same way when under stress.
+What we see and believe at a given moment is influenced by our psychological frames of references, such as our beliefs, values, knowledge, experiences, or goals.

 These barriers can be thought of as filters, that is, the message leaves the sender, goes through the above filters, and is then heard by the receiver.
 These filters may muffle the message.
 And the way to overcome filters is through active listening and feedback.